NixOS/nix.dev/source/tutorials/nix-language.md

               f { a = 1; b = 2; c = 3; }
     6

-This can be useful if this remaining attribute set needs to be processed as a whole.
+This can be useful if the passed attribute set also needs to be processed as a whole.

 # File system paths